OC-jzambrano/aipricing_backend/README.md

     git clone <repository-url>
     cd aipricing_backend
     ```

-2. Build and start the services using Docker Compose:
+2. Create .env file to storage enviroment variable such as:

     ```sh
+    OPENAI_KEY=EXAMPLOOFAPIKEY
+    ```

+3. Build and start the services using Docker Compose:

+    ```sh
     docker-compose up --build
     ```

-3. The services will be available at the following URLs:
+4. The services will be available at the following URLs:
     - AI Service: `http://localhost:8001`
     - Quotation Service: `http://localhost:8000`